PassbirdCo/MetaKeepCodeSamples/solana/lambda/README.md

-# MetaKeep Lambda - Invoke Memo Program in Solana
+# MetaKeep Lambda - Solana

-This repository contains a simple application to invoke method in Solana Blockchain that you can use as the starting point for using MetaKeep's Lambda Infrastructure.
+This repository contains a simple application use MetaKeep's Lambda Infrastructure on the Solana Blockchain.
+MetaKeep Lambda provides the best developer and user experience for building applications on the Solana Blockchain.
+You don't need to worry about the infrastructure, gas fees, retries, and other complexities of the blockchain.
+You can focus on building your application and leave the rest to us.

 This project is intended to be used with the
-[MetaKeep Lambda Creation and Invocation Tutorial Series](https://docs.metakeep.xyz/docs/create-your-first-lambda), but you should be able to follow it by yourself by reading the README and exploring its, `backend`, `scripts` and `frontend` directories.
+[MetaKeep Solana Lambda Tutorial Series](https://docs.metakeep.xyz/docs/invoke-solana-lambda), but you should be able to follow it by yourself by reading the README and exploring its, `backend`, `scripts` and `frontend` directories.

 ## Directory Structure

 The project is organized as follows:

-- [scripts](./scripts): Contains the scripts to invoke Memo Contract in Solana Blockchain.
+- [scripts](./scripts): Contains the scripts to invoke the [memo program](https://spl.solana.com/memo) on Solana.
-- [backend](./backend): Contains the backend code for the server to generate a consent token to invoke a memo Program
+- [backend](./backend): Contains the backend code for the server to generate a consent token to invoke the memo Program as an end-user.
-- [frontend](./frontend): Contains the frontend code and server for invoking the memo Program
+- [frontend](./frontend): Contains the frontend code and server for getting use user consent and invoke the memo Program as an end-user.

 ## Quick start